 About IMPS and The Smurfs

 The Smurfs began life in 1958 as comic book characters created by Pierre Culliford (Peyo).
 A film version of this first comic book was made in 1975, entitled “The Smurfs and the Magic Flute”.
 In 1981 the Smurf stories were adapted for the silver screen by Hanna-Barbera, a run that lasted for 9 seasons.
 After the first showing on NBC, a worldwide roll-out of the cartoon series made the Smurfs famous all over the globe.
 In 2011 the Smurfs went on to conquer the big screen, with a first 3D movie produced by Sony Pictures.
 This success story has been documented in a film, “From the world of Peyo to Planet Smurf” (2011).
-In 2013 a second blockbuster movie was released and there’s more Smurfiness to come with the first fully animated movie "Smurfs: The Lost Village" coming to theaters March 31st 2017.
+In 2013 a second blockbuster movie was released and there’s more Smurfiness to come with the first fully animated movie "Smurfs: The Lost Village" coming to theaters Spring 2017.

 IMPS, the company founded by Peyo’s daughter, Véronique Culliford, handles the worldwide licensing of the Smurf character, and distributes the series, the first feature film and the documentary.